microsoft/vscode-recipes/Electron/README.md

 1. Make sure you're running the latest version of VS Code.

-2. Also make sure the latest version of the [Debugger for Chrome](https://marketplace.visualstudio.com/items?itemName=msjsdiag.debugger-for-chrome) extension is installed in VS Code.

-3. This guide assumes that you are using the [electron-quick-start project](https://github.com/electron/electron-quick-start).
+2. This guide assumes that you are using the [electron-quick-start project](https://github.com/electron/electron-quick-start).
 Clone the repo to get started:
     >
     ```
     git clone https://github.com/electron/electron-quick-start.git